-Guided by the principles of “complementary advantages, reciprocity, first-rate achievements and mutual development”, Tsinghua University has established extensive cooperation with many world-class universities, research institutes, and well-known multinational enterprises.
-This scientific research cooperation and communication, forward-looking, substantial and high-level, takes diversified and flexible forms, including the setting up of joint research institutes, framework cooperation agreements, commissioned research and development projects, joint research and development projects, cooperation research funds, and overseas licensing and technology transfer.
-A goal of all these cooperation modes is to help Tsinghua University enhance its scientific research level and enhance its academic development, as well as to educate talented graduates with global vision, thereby improving Tsinghua’s international influence and reputation.
+Guided by the principles of “complementary advantages, reciprocity, world-class achievements and mutual development”, Tsinghua University has established extensive cooperation with many world leading universities, research institutes, and multinational enterprises.
+These forward-thinking and high-level scientific research cooperation and communication take diversified and flexible forms, including setting up joint research institutes, framework cooperation agreements, commissioned research and development projects, joint research and development projects, joint research funds, and overseas licensing and technology transfer.
+The goal of all these cooperation modes is to help Tsinghua University improve its scientific research practices and enhance its academic development, as well as to educate talented students with a global vision, thereby further establish Tsinghua’s international influence and reputation.

 Alliance for international science and technology collaborations

-In 2015, the Tsinghua-UC Berkeley Shenzhen Institute (TBSI) was formally established, representing an important milestone in the collaboration between China and the U.S. in the area of top-level higher education.
-Adhering to the concept of “applying engineering technologies, connecting all applicable disciplines, bridging Chinese and western cultures, solving world-class challenges in China, and cultivating world-class industry leaders”, the TBSI incorporates the development needs of Shenzhen and through interdisciplinary research and education addresses important common social and economic challenges in the world.
+In 2015, the Tsinghua-Berkeley Shenzhen Institute (TBSI) was formally established, representing an important milestone in the collaboration between China and the U.S. in the area of top-level higher education.
+Adhering to the concept of “applying engineering technologies, connecting all applicable disciplines, bridging Chinese and western cultures, solving world-class challenges in China, and cultivating world-class industry leaders”, the TBSI incorporates the development needs of Shenzhen, and through interdisciplinary research and education, it addresses important common social and economic challenges in the world.
 Currently, three research centers have been established: Environment Science and New Energy Technologies, Data Science and Information Technologies, and Precise Medicine and Public Health, which in total include 16 advanced research labs.